 We encourage children to develop self-discipline and a responsible attitude to their work, other children and adults in our school community.
 Our children were involved in formulating the school rules that ensure everyone has a happy time at school and these are incorporated into our home school agreement for children to sign.
 We have a reward system for good behaviour and a hierarchy of consequences for unacceptable behaviour. (outlined in our Behaviour Management policy) On the occasions when there is unacceptable behaviour, time out from an enjoyable activity or playtime is enforced.
 We will notify parents about persistent failure to keep the agreed school rules.
 We do not tolerate bullying and take any reports of this seriously by investigating immediately and reporting back to parents.
-Our school has achieved Northumberland County's Anti Bullying School accreditation, and was the first First School to receive it.
+Our school has achieved Northumberland County's Anti Bullying School accreditation and was the first First School to receive it and we have had this process re-accredited since becoming a Primary School.